mandraga/solarmining/DOCUMENTATION.md

 ```
 A tutorial is on this repo: https://gist.github.com/KidA001/dc5584db340cf3ad513f9415b20ed5fa

+It is suposed to enable the MQTT broker, however, on my system it did not give all the messages at first.
+It was like only a serial number.
+Then after using node-red and starting a flow with Victron nodes, and this was after 4 days, it worked.
+Showed all the messages.

 Say the victron GX server MQTT data is at https://192.168.0.138:1883/

 ## Enable node-red on a machine